zakilur/helm-charts/docs/minikube.md

   --namespace kube-system \
   --set cloudProvider=$PROVIDER \
   --set enableAnalytics=false
+...
+NOTES:
+Set cloudProvider for installing Voyager
 ```

+You should see that the voyager-operator is now running in the namespace `kube-system`.
 See `docs/Ingress.md` for more information.

 ## Configure Docker Secrets